Parks

 Willcox, AZ

 Fort Bowie witnessed almost 25 years of conflict between the Chiricahua Apache and the US Army, and remains a tangible connection to the turbulent era of the late 1800s.
-Explore the history of Fort Bowie and Apache Pass as you hike the 1.5 mile trail to the visitor center and old fort ruins.
+Explore the history of Fort Bowie and Apache Pass as you hike to the visitor center and old fort ruins.
 Today, this peaceful landscape stands in stark contrast to the violence that once gripped this land.

 -